Actually, they’re from Uranus

 That surely must be something to be proud of.
 The only way to be so proud is to pasteurize the mind of the questions “why” and “when” to the reasons war is often unavoidable when the ugly memories or war are, in fact, inadequate to dissuade internecine violence and genocide from this continent that supposedly “remembers” war and brutality.

-It isn’t necessary to agree with Evelyn Waugh writing to his friend Graham Greene — “Of course the Americans are cowards.
+As for “whose game it is” is really the key to understanding a critic like Wheatcroft.
+It’s made obvious by spuriously throwing in an old quote from Evelyn Waugh: It isn’t necessary to agree with Evelyn Waugh writing to his friend Graham Greene — “Of course the Americans are cowards.
 They are almost all the descendants of wretches who deserted their legitimate monarchs for fear of military service” — to see clearly that the United States isn’t a warlike country at all.
 In many ways it has always been more deeply peaceable in its instincts than ever Europe was.

 And is the civilianization of Europe such a bad thing?
 Although there has been much grumbling about the Bundeswehr’s inadequate contribution in Afghanistan, some of us cannot see it as an occasion for pure regret if the Germans have changed character so drastically.